hoch/WAAX/readme.md

 >>> { source:"kd2.wav", basePitch:48 }
 ```

 All the parameters of a unit is accessible by simply setting or getting values.
-Alternatively, passing an object with parameters into `.params` is also possible.
+Alternatively, passing a javascript object literal with parameters into `.params` is also possible.
 Getting available parameters from a unit can be done by printing out `.params` as well.

 ### Visualization